D4 - Power Electronic Conversion

 Power electronics conversion is important for all types of ORE technology and the power electronics needs to have better reliability and improved control systems in order to enhance performance and grid integration.
 The impact of improved power electronic control reliability will be to reduce operating costs and improve utilisation of ORE.

 Control of the power electronic converter can enhance the performance of the drivetrain and grid interface.
 Performance during faults is important.
-A major challenge is to improve reliability ??? impact on OPEX reliability.
+A major challenge is to improve reliability and impact on OPEX reliability.

 Existing projects are currently being undertaken in:

 Wind - Sheffield University, University of Edinburgh, Warwick University, University of Manchester, University of Strathclyde